ajeeth-b/LibraryManagement/README.md

 # LibraryManagement
-Simple Library management application to learn pytest and unitest.
+- Simple Library management application to learn pytest and unitest.
+- To learn REST API with proper  conventions.